-The Research Contracts Officers and the Legal Counsel in Research Services review awards and, if necessary, negotiate with the sponsor to ensure the terms and conditions are acceptable to the university.
-They will consult with the principal investigator, department/faculty/center administrators, and other administrative offices as needed.
+Research Services includes Research Contracts Officers and the Legal Counsel that will review awards and, if necessary, negotiate with the sponsor to ensure the terms and conditions are acceptable to the university.
+They will consult with the principal investigator and the appropriate university administrators as-needed.

 Step 1: Information Collection

-Please contact Research Services (email@example.com) as soon as you become aware that an agreement is required to formalize a relationship with a sponsor and Research Services will work with you to execute an agreement.
+Please contact Research Services (firstname.lastname@example.org) as soon as you become aware that an agreement is required to formalize a relationship with a sponsor.
+Research Services will work with you to execute an agreement.

 Please provide Research Services with a complete package, including: